 FAQs

-Does Hinge for friends work?
+Does Hinge have a friends feature?

-How do you use Hinge for friends?
+Can you use Hinge just for friends?